mautic/developer-documentation-new/docs/design/retriving_system_information.rst

    {{ configGetParameter('parameter_name') }}

-You can also define the default value as a second parameter:
+It's also possible to define the default value as a second parameter:

 .. code-block:: twig